WillBuik/NecronomiconPropHunt/HowToPlay.md

  - Larger props have more health.
 That means you can hold your breath longer as a huge prop!
+ - While taunting you can see the outlines of other players through walls, make sure to note how close the hunters (outlined in red are to you)
  - Locking your rotation makes it easier to hide, and it also resets your collision box.
 Use rotation lock if you find yourself hovering above the ground suspiciously.